Main navigation

 • Adherence to Ohio State policies and guidelines:

-• Remember to clock out if you take lunch of 25 minutes or more and when you leave at the end of the day.
+• Clock out if you take 25 minutes or more for lunch and when you leave at the end of the day.

-• You may stream audio, but no video streaming.
+• You may stream audio, but phone/computer games and video streaming are not permitted.

 • Competency: We expect you to be able to perform the tasks assigned to you in an effective and efficient manner.